Supercell-backed Papukaya creates mobile games for non-gamers

 With Supercell’s backing, the studio is building games for “a largely unserved market,” or those who don’t identify as gamers.
 Hollanda said in an interview that the potential for games is still huge, as only 10% of time spent on smartphones is dedicated to gaming.

 To build games that appeal to broader audiences, the studio draws inspiration from other forms of entertainment such as books, movies, social media apps, or real-life hobbies.
-For their first game, the studio is focusing on engaging players with positive emotions and exploring universal
+For their first game, the studio is focusing on engaging players with positive emotions and exploring universal topics and themes like relationships and wellbeing.

 “Our industry often views the games market as made up of people who identify as gamers,” said Jaakko Harlas, investment lead at Supercell.
-“In doing so, we’re turning a blind eye to the massive population of non-gamers who would play games – if only there were a company developing the right kind of games for them.
-Papukaya has set out to be that company, and to redefine what people do for fun on their mobile devices.
+“In doing so, we’re turning a blind eye to the massive population of non-gamers who would play games — if only there were a company developing the right kind of games for them.
+Papukaya has set out to be that company and to redefine what people do for fun on their mobile devices.
 We can’t think of anyone better suited to pursue this opportunity than the uniquely qualified founding team of Papukaya.”

 Papukaya is currently focused on market research, narrowing down its target audience and building its first intellectual property.
 To power its growth, the studio is looking to hire a lead game designer and experienced developers.